signalogic/SigSRF_SDK/README.md

 For servers augmented with a coCPU card, the mediaTest and iaTest demos will utilize coCPU cards if found at run-time (coCPU drivers and libs are included in the demo .rar files).
 Example coCPU cards are <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>, and can be obtained from TI, Advantech, or Signalogic.

+<a name="TestFileNotes"></a>
+## Test File Notes

+Several pcap and wav files are included in the default install, providing input for example command lines.
+After these are verified to work, user-supplied pcaps, UDP input, and wav files can be used.

+For advanced pcap examples, such as multiple streams, multiple RFC8108, dormant SSRC, etc. the "advanced pcap" .rar file must also be downloaded.
+This rar is password protected; to get the password please register with Signalogic (either from the website homepage or through e-mail).
+Depending on the business case, a short NDA covering only the advanced pcaps may be required.
+These restrictions are in place as as these pcaps were painstakingly compiled over several years of deployment and field work; they provide an advanced test suite our competitors don't have.
+If you already have multistream pcaps the demo will process these without limitation.
+Depending on your results you may want the Signalogic pcap examples for comparison.

 <a name="InstallNotes"></a>
 ## Install Notes